Shopping Links

 Availability

-Available in the US on hybrid DVD from US Manga Corps, both as a budget-priced single-disc version of all three episodes and in a combo pack with the sequel, Breakthrough.
-Was also available on a single subtitled or dubbed VHS volume, both out of print.
+Formerly available in North America on bilingual DVD from the late US Manga Corps, both as a budget-priced single-disc version of all three episodes and in a combo pack with the sequel, Breakthrough.
+Was also available on a single subtitled or dubbed VHS volume.